microsoft/DirectX-Specs/d3d/D3D12onWin7.md

 ## Q: What about Windows 8 or Windows 8.1?

 A: No, the Windows 7 version of D3D12.DLL can only be loaded and executed on Windows 7 SP1.

+## Q: Windows 7 gamers cannot install D3D12 binaires due to invalid digital signature?

+A: Starting from nupkg 1.1.0 (released on TBD), we will switch binary signing from SHA-1 to SHA-2 in order to be compliant with [Microsoft’s security policy](https://support.microsoft.com/en-us/help/4472027/2019-sha-2-code-signing-support-requirement-for-windows-and-wsus), which may require Windows 7 gamers to install extra patches before they can install D3D12 binaries.

+To minimize interruption for your Windows 7 gamers, game developers should first decide if their game installer validates binary signing when deployed on Windows 7 PC then follow up properly.

+1. Prepare a test machine with Windows 7 SP1, x64, but without either of the following patch (you can validate by checking Update History).
+    * Servicing stack update (SSU) ([KB4490628](https://support.microsoft.com/en-us/help/4490628/)).
+If you use Windows Update, the required SSU will be offered to you automatically.
+    *  SHA-2 update ([KB4474419](https://support.microsoft.com/en-us/help/4474419/)).
+If you use Windows Update, the required SHA-2 update will be offered to you automatically.
+2. Download the nupkg file with version 1.1.0 or newer, and use the new DLLs inside that package to build a new game installer .
+3. Run the game installer you generated in step #2 above on the PC you prepared in step #1 above; observe any error.
+    * If the game is successfully deployed from the updated installer and running as expected, no further action is required.
+    * Othrewise, you need to prompt Windows 7 gamers to install the two extra patches on top of SP1 (KB4490628 and KB4474419; see details above) before installing your games.

 ## Q: Who should I contact for any questions related to D3D12 on Windows 7?